Martin Lawrence: Relationships and family

 Lawrence owns a farm near Purcellville, Virginia.
 For several years, he owned a large mansion in the Beverly Park community in Beverly Hills, where he wedded Gibbs.
 However, following their divorce, the property was available for lease at $200,000 per month in June 2012.
 In 2013, the property was up for sale for $26.5 million, and eventually he sold it for $17.2 million to Bruce Makowsky, buying an Encino, Los Angeles property for $6.63 million.

+In May 2025, Lawrence's daughter Jasmine married Murphy's son, Eric Murphy.